 At present (2018) enthusiasm for analogue photography is growing: the side effect of this is increasing costs of equipment.
 Film photographers must begin to accept ‘35mm equipment will continue to rise in value’.
 Because, apart from a four thousand pound Leica film camera, no others are in production.
 As the price of available cameras rises, fewer people will feel inclined to try the medium.
 In the worse case, this suggests, in the long term, analogue photography will decline.

-Would the photographer rather have one rock solid producer with a long-term future, than ten small and fragile companies struggling to survive?
+Would the photographer rather have one rock-solid producer with a long-term future, than ten small and fragile companies struggling to survive?
 The difficulty with small producers is we fall in love with a film, and it goes out of production, and in the end, you have to return to the established brands.
 They are like love affairs, they leave nothing but heartbreak.
-For example Film producers Adox and Foma have see-sawed production and tethered on the precipice of closure for decades.
-Yes, they are enjoying a well-deserved harvest for the moment, the question is for how long?
+The rebranded film packed in expensive niche cassettes and boxes are nothing special, do not fool yourself into believing the hype.
+Yes, they are enjoying a harvest for the moment, the question is for how long?